 From a strictly legal sense, the California Education Code and ISM Charter allow for the possibility of enrolling a student who reaches the age of 5 after the September 1 deadline, but only on or after that student's 5th birthday and only if the ISM Board of Trustees determines that it is in the best interests of the child.
 In other words, the student would have to start midyear, not at the start of the year, and a strong case would have to be made for this late start.

 From a practical sense, it is not possible for a child whose birthday falls after September 1 to enroll in kindergarten at ISM because we never have available space.
-Students cannot apply during an open enrollment window until eligible to enroll, and, because our first open enrollment window results in full classes and a long waitlist for kindergarten, we do not have additional enrollment windows in the middle of the year when the child might have become old enough to apply and enter under the legal exception.
+Students cannot apply during our open enrollment window unless eligible to enroll, and, because our open enrollment window results in full classes and a long waitlist for kindergarten, we do not have additional enrollment windows in the middle of the year when the child might have become old enough to apply and enter under the legal exception.

 Why doesn't ISM offer transitional kindergarten?

-With 418 students in grades K-8, we have maximized use of every available space on our campus.
+With 426 students in grades K-8, we have maximized use of every available space on our campus.
 We do not believe that we can appropriately serve transitional kindergarten students by squeezing them into either our space or our schedule.
 Moreover, if we were to keep the number of TK students proportional to our kindergarten enrollment of 40, given that TK-eligible covers just 3 months (25 percent) of a year, we would have just 10 TK students.
 This would be an impractical number for both educational quality and operational efficiency.
-On the other hand, admitting more than 10 TK students would give TK-eligible students a greater chance of being admitted to the school than the 75 percent of students who who are not TK-eligible, which is contrary to the California Education Code requiring equal access through lottery-based admissions.
+On the other hand, admitting more than 10 TK students would give TK-eligible students a greater chance of being admitted to the school than the 75 percent of students who are not TK-eligible, which is contrary to the California Education Code requiring equal access through lottery-based admissions.
 Thus, because we feel it in the best interests of the TK students and all other students that we serve, ISM refers TK-eligible students to their home districts, which we believe are perfectly positioned to offer high-quality TK programs for all eligible students.
 We then welcome all kindergarten-eligible students, including those coming from TK programs, to apply to ISM.

-Isn't transitional kindergarten required?
+Isn't transitional kindergarten required